 ‘The power of Dahlsen’s work lies in the artist’s abilities to witness the beauty in the every day and the mundane.
 However, it is his history as a painter that gives him the ability to see the objects he collects in their purest form, that is the shape and color.’

-– Brett Adlington, Curator, Exhibitions and Collections.
+– Brett Adlington, previous curator, Exhibitions and Collections.
 Gold Coast City Art Gallery QLD

 ‘Years of abstract /figurative painting… inspired by living organic forms often monochromatic, smoothed transition to his present exhibition of works. … His flotsam collection acquired at the same time as his driftwood evolved into a further dramatic phase. … ‘Contemporary Landscapes’ his mammoth task – afforded him a freedom to demonstrate aesthetic possibilities which radiate vitality and joie de vivre, uncommon to most artists deeply conscious of environmental issues’.